 I arrived late to the party after finding the only outfit that fit.
 Naturally, it was the wrong fabric for a hot California day.
 I parked and walked up the driveway and for the first time, I did it alone.
 I could see everyone in the backyard talking, laughing, drinking, and ladies in their colorful summer dresses.
 I was wearing all black.

 I knocked on the front door, no one answered.
 I started to overthink every single thing…

 Maybe they can’t hear me?
 Maybe I’m too late?
 This door is really big, no wonder they can’t hear me.
 Do I open it?
 No, that would be rude.
 I’m nervous.
-This outfit is too tight, too hot, it’s all wrong.
-I feel like an idiot.
+This outfit is hot, I feel like an idiot.
 I’m getting a hot flash.
 Should I turn around and leave?
-This is a sign, I should leave.
-It’s not a sign, you’re being ridiculous.
-If the kids can start over and make new friends, then so can you!
+This is a sign, I know it, I should leave.
+Stop it, it’s not a sign, you’re being ridiculous.
+If the kids can start over and make new friends, then so can you.

 I pushed the door open.
 The foyer was huge, cool, and empty (thank goodness, it gave me a moment to compose myself).

-I walked up to a group of wives with their husbands, who I had previously and briefly met.
-I said hello and introduced myself again.
-They were very kind, said hello, and continued their conversation.
+I walked up to a group of women who were standing with their husbands.
+I said hello and introduced myself.
+They were very kind, said hello, and continued on with their conversation.

 I asked the ladies where I could find a glass of water and they pointed to the bar.
 It was completely surrounded by men (I couldn’t go over there, they were all bringing their wives wine).
 I asked, “where is the powder room?”
 They pointed to the foyer.

-I walked into the foyer and right out the front door straight to my car.
-I closed the door, blasted the AC, sobbed, and called my sister.
+I walked into the foyer, right past the powder room, and straight out the front door.
+Closed the door to my car, blasted the AC, sobbed, and called my sister.
 That was over five years ago.
-The first and last time I ever let single motherhood do that to me.
+The first and last time I ever let divorced and single motherhood do that to me.
 I was so much stronger than that.